 Travel and tourism is also unique in that people are often willing to give feedback without you even asking for it.
 Don’t believe it?
 Check out your comment cards, talk to your employees, interview your reputation manager, look on social media, or hop on your online community.

 When you’re in the travel and tourism industry, much of the qualitative data is already there, and sometimes you didn’t even have to ask for it.
-All that’s left to do is develop a system to collect and code the data and then implement it into your business strategy.
+All that’s left to do is develop a system to collect, code, and provide a full analysis of the data and then implement it into your business strategy.

 If this sounds like a task that’s too hard to bite off and chew, remember you don’t have to go it alone.
 There are plenty of tools like Fuel Cycle that make qualitative reporting easy.